kubernetes/website/content/en/blog/_posts/2022-12-13-host-process-containers-ga/index.md

 To get started with running Windows containers, see the general guidance for [deploying Windows nodes](/docs/setup/production-environment/windows/).
-If you have a compatible node (for example: Windows as the operating system containerd v1.7 or later), you can deploy a Pod with one or more HostProcess containers.
+If you have a compatible node (for example: Windows as the operating system with containerd v1.7 or later as the container runtime), you can deploy a Pod with one or more HostProcess containers.
 See the [Create a Windows HostProcess Pod - Prerequisites](/docs/tasks/configure-pod-container/create-hostprocess-pod/#before-you-begin) for more information.